Bifidelity Parameter Estimation Using Conditional Diffusion Models: bifidelity parameter estimation using conditional diffusion models

-The prior sample set $\mathcal{S}_{\rm prior}$ can be viewed as a low-fidelity sample set from two perspectives.
-First, to reduce the cost of solving the underlying differential equation, we could use a low-fidelity numerical solver (e.g., with low-order spatial/temporal discretization schemes) to generate the observation data $y^{(n)}$, enabling us to afford more prior data for denser coverage of the prior domain $\Gamma$.
-Second, the support of the prior distribution $\Gamma$ usually covers a large domain in the parameter space due to the lack of prior physical knowledge about the parameter $\theta$, such that the sample set $\{\theta^{(n)}\}_{n=1}^{N_{\rm prior}}$ may not provide sufficiently dense coverage of the prior domain $\Gamma$, especially in high-dimensional settings.
-The overly large distance between samples in the prior data set usually leads to over-estimation (low-fidelity estimation) of the uncertainty of the posterior distribution.
+{The prior sample set $\mathcal{S}_{\rm prior}$ is regarded as a low-fidelity sample set under one of two possible scenarios.
+First, to reduce the cost of solving the underlying differential equation, we could use a low-fidelity numerical solver (e.g., with low-order spatial/temporal discretization schemes) to generate the observation data $y^{(n)}$, enabling us to afford more prior data for denser coverage of the prior domain $\Gamma$. }

+The sparsity or overly large distance between samples in the prior data set can lead to over-estimation (low-fidelity estimation) of the uncertainty of the posterior distribution.

 \paragraph{\bf\em Step 2: Generating labeled data using the training-free diffusion model}